microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/customsecurityattributedefinition-update.md

 ### Example 1: Update a custom security attribute

-The following example updates the description for the ProjectDate attribute in the Engineering attribute set.
+The following example updates the description for a custom security attribute definition.

++ Attribute set: `Engineering`
++ Attribute: `ProjectDate`

 #### Request
 <!-- {